stasm/spec/webapp-langpacks.markdown

      pre-installed langpacks, which would in turn make them receive updates from the Marketplace.

+  3. On System Update, should the database be cleared (on the assumption that old langpacks are not good to show with newer apps)?
+If so, maybe we don't need to track the version information at all?

-  3. Are installed langpacks stored on the device as zips even after their contents are inserted to the chrome's database?
+  4. Are installed langpacks stored on the device as zips even after their contents are inserted to the chrome's database?
 Are they instantly deleted?
 Does the `mozApps` object know about installed langpacks as it does about all other apps?
 If not, how can the Marketplace push updates